revaturelabs/interviewquestions/InterviewSpecificQuestions2.0/CoreJava/Collections.md

 ---

-15. If the frequent operation is retrieval which collection is used and if the frequent operation is insertion or deletion which one is used?
+15. Which collection is used for frequest retrieval and which collection is used for frequent insertion or deletion?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)